 LONG-TERM CARE INSURANCE

 70% of people over the age of 65 will need long-term care.
-The average cost for assisted living in Birmingham, Alabama is $37,000 per year and $73,825 per year for a semi-private room in a nursing home.
-A few minutes of planning today may literally save 100s of $1000s of dollars later.
-Call or email me today to learn more about this valuable resource.
+The average cost of assisted living in Birmingham, Alabama is $37,000 per year and $73,825 per year for a semi-private room in a nursing home.
+Long-term care insurance can be a valuable asset to prepare you for that event.
 (Data Source: Genworth Financial, Cost of LTC for AL, 2015)

 Long-term care insurance helps cover chronic illness or the loss of your daily activities requiring medical care or assistance.

 An article on healthcare from the Wall Street Journal in 2012 said it best, “Long-term care insurance.
 It’s a subject most people don’t want to think about-but many people know they need too.”
 There is a four letter word in that sentence, “many.”
 How much is, “many” you might ask?
 There are over 40 million Americans over the age of 65 today.
 By 2030, one-fifth of the population will be over 65 years old.
 It’s not just about demographics though.
 We’re living longer too.
 The average life expectancy for a male turning 65 today is 17.7 years and 20.3 for a female.
 We’re an aging population, to say the least.

 There is a 50% chance that either you or your spouse will require long-term care at some point in your lives.
 What is your plan for chronic illness?

 Question: What is the number one reason for bankruptcy in retirement?